Every Week, Everyone Competes, Everyone gets involved

 The calendar will show all the events for this year:

-- Velo Vitesse organise events alongside our club as part of the league calendar.
-This we welcome and we encourage any other clubs reading this to also get involved and host an event.
+- Velo Vitesse will organise 3 hill climb events this season alongside our club as part of the overall league calendar.

-- We have interclub TTs with Gloucester Cycle Club and Winchcombe Cycle Club.
+- We hope to organise two interclub TTs with Gloucester Cycle Club.
 Everyone is free to enter these, not just members of these clubs.
-If you are not a member of a CTT Affiliated Club then for an extra £1 you can be a C&CCC day member for the event.
+If you are not a member of a CTT Affiliated Club then for an extra £1 you can be a C&CCC Day Member for the event.

 - We have a calendar of flat events running until the 6th August 2020.

-- A 3 week Hill climb series will commence from Tuesday 13th August but will consist now of 6 events over 3 weeks, finishing on the 29th August 2019.
-Please note that we will also offer £20 prize money to the winner of this series.
+- A 3 week Hill climb series will commence from Tuesday 11th August and will consist of 6 events over 3 weeks, finishing on the 27th August 2020.
+Please note that we offer £20 prize money to the winner of this series.

 The league format will have 4-5 Divisions depending on entry levels, with riders placed into a division based on their ability against the clock.

 We hope this format promotes competition.
 Competitors of similar ability compete against each other, irrespective of their age or gender.
 If you are a 75 year-old who regularly achieves 27 mins, you will compete against any other riders posting similar times.

 The full league rules can be seen on the Rules page.

 General Competition Information

 - Check out the Courses tab for all the events.
 Please note, we use the Teddington Village Hall as HQ for 5, 8 and 10 mile and 16 mile Events and we will use Dumbleton Club (Note not the Dumbleton Village Hall used during 2018) for the new U715 Course ONLY – Teddington Village Hall